ixxan/blog/_posts/2024-12-27-low-resource-speech-uyghur.md

 ## 3.3 Available Uyghur Speech Models <a id="available-uyghur-speech-models"></a>

 Several publicly available Uyghur speech models exist, however, they are typically part of larger models not specifically trained for Uyghur.
 Thus, I have fine-tuned some these models with the datasets mentioned earlier and released the fine-tuning code in my [GitHub repository](https://github.com/ixxan/ug-speech).
-These models can be used for inference via the methods provided below.
+These models can be downloaded and used for inference from the links provided in the section below.

 Additionally, the results from all the models are demonstrated in my [HuggingFace space](https://huggingface.co/spaces/ixxan/uyghur-speech-models), along with this [Uyghur pronunciation checker app](https://huggingface.co/spaces/ixxan/uyghur-pronunciation-checker) I was able to create using some of them.